Sunanda death case: Tharoor seeks protection from arrest

-New Delhi, July 3: Former Union minister Shashi Tharoor Shashi Tharoor has moved an anticipatory bail plea on Tuesday in Delhi's Patiala House Court in connection with the death of his wife Sunanda Pushkar.
+New Delhi, July 3: Former Union minister Shashi Tharoor has moved an anticipatory bail plea on Tuesday in Delhi's Patiala House Court in connection with the death of his wife Sunanda Pushkar.
 The plea was moved before the Patiala House court after the police had filed a chargesheet in the case accusing him of abetment.

+Tharoor was earlier summoned as an accused by a magisterial court for the alleged offences of abetment of suicide and committing cruelty towards Pushkar.
+In his plea filed through advocate Vikas Pahwa, Tharoor said the charge sheet has been filed without arrest and the SIT (special investigation team) has categorically stated that investigation has been concluded and no custodial interrogation is required.

 Speaking to media, Counsel of Shashi Tharoor said,''SIT categorically stated in charge sheet that probe is concluded & no custodial interrogation of any person is reqd.
 Law is very clear that if charge sheet is filed without arrest, bail is inevitable.
 Matter fixed for consideration at 10 am tomorrow.''